Re-living the Joy of Jumping Off Frederiksted Pier

 If they had to choose just one of their St. Croix experiences to re-live right now, though, I’m pretty sure they’d opt for the scene pictured above.

-Jumping off the pier in Frederiksted is one of the seminal experiences of growing up in St. Croix.
+Frederiksted Pier jumping is one of the seminal experiences of growing up in St Croix.
 It’s impossible to have been a kid (or a kid at heart) here and not done it.

 I can remember many times leaving Sandy Point, just a few miles south of the pier, following a long “Sunday Funday” to sneak in a few thrilling leaps in the twilight.